ebrahimebrahim/udacity-sf-02-camera-feature-tracking/README.md

 `2D_feature_tracking` is the main project, and includes a visualization of a particular keypoint detector and descriptor setup.
 The idea is to change parameters in the code, rebuild this target, and observe the effects in the visualization.

-`create_table` is used to write the table that analyzes all possible detector and descriptor combinations.
+`create_table` is used to generate the table summarizing all possible detector and descriptor combinations.
 Run like this:
 ```
 ./create_table > table.csv
 ```